ultfone/Steganography/README.md

 - Tap "Encrypt" to hide it inside the image
 - Tap "Decrypt" to extract a hidden message from an image
 - Download the modified image with the embedded message
-- Supports PNG format only for now
+- Supports JPG,JPEG,PNG,WEBP and H.E.I.F

 ### 📦 Installation